go-rod/rod/README.md

 The [Rod image](https://hub.docker.com/repository/docker/ysmood/rod)
 can dynamically launch a chrome for each remote driver with customizable chrome flags.
-It's [tuned](lib/docker/Dockerfile) for screenshots and fonts for popular languages.
+It's [tuned](lib/docker/Dockerfile) for screenshots and fonts among popular natural languages.

 ### Q: Does it support other browsers like Firefox or Edge